legalese/legalese.github.io/doc/plt.md

-# Hello potential Legalese PLT collaborator!
+# Hello potential PLT collaborator!

 Rumour has it that _you_, a PLT researcher/developer, are interested in _joint research_ with [Legalese](https://legalese.com) in developing a _programming language_ for specifying legal contracts.
 This can be thought of as "Verilog/VHDL for Contracts".
 Possible outputs from research collaborations are: peer-reviewed academic papers, technical reports, and/or prototype implementations.